bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 The default `PostCSS` config is largely empty so you can set it up as per your preference.
 The only two plugins included by default are [`postcss-flexbugs-fixes`](https://github.com/luisrudge/postcss-flexbugs-fixes) and [`postcss-preset-env`](https://preset-env.cssdb.org).

-There's also a [bundled configuration](/docs/bundled-configurations#bridgetown-recommended-postcss-plugins) you can run to install additional recommended PostCSS plugins.
+There's also a [Bundled Configuration](/docs/bundled-configurations#bridgetown-recommended-postcss-plugins) you can run to install additional recommended PostCSS plugins.

 {%@ Note do %}
   #### All the stylesheet’s a stage…